victorhsb/Lotus58/README.md

 - Layout very similar to the original Lily58 family
 - Per key RGB and RGB underglow
 - Kaihl Hot-swap sockets for MX compatible switches
+- Split layout using i2c over TRRS
 - Two optional 0.91" OLED Screens
 - Two optional rotary encoders (one per side)
-- Optional layout for retaining all 58 keys and adding a rotary encoder per side (Removes OLED screen for that side)
-- Optional layout swapping upper thumb key for a rotary encoder (Retains OLED screens for both sides)
+- All components through hole and easily soldered for beginners (SMD option for diodes)
+- Designed with a sandwich style plate/case as part of the design
+- Multiple plate layout variations available

 # Layout variations

+- Optional plate layout with OLED screen (Encoder can be placed on upper thumb key position)
+- Optional plate layout with rotary encoder (Removes OLED screen for that side)
+- Optional plate layout with no hole for OLED or upper encoder (Encoder can be placed on upper thumb key position)

 ![Layout variations](https://raw.githubusercontent.com/4EBOOT/Lotus58/Glow/Glow/Image/layout_variations.png "Layout Variations")